This course may be taken prior to or during the same term.

 - students whose attendance is not confirmed through the attendance confirmation process

-- students demonstrating unsatisfactory academic and course engagement through Early Warning* defined by one or more of the following as:
+- students demonstrating unsatisfactory academic and course engagement as defined by one or more of the following:

 - having missed an excessive amount of scheduled class time as defined by individual faculty member's syllabus,